 The zoo also features a children’s area with a petting zoo, carousel, playground, and train.
 Once everyone gets tired of seeing the animals, you can explore or picnic in nearby Grant Park.

 The majority of things to do with the family in Atlanta are located right in the downtown area, making it very convenient to hit multiple attractions on the same day.
 The city even sells a CityPASS, granting admission to a handful of locations at discounted rates.

-Imagine the convenience of walking to class at SCAD within a few short minutes!Atlanta's largest 1 bedroom!
-Was $1549, now $1449!
+Imagine the convenience of walking to class at SCAD within a few short minutes!Save $1200 on spacious 1 bedroom!
+September only!
 Get this offer

 Where we're located